|body or mind||

 Paramedics are highly skilled emergency medical rescue personnel, with knowledge of advanced life support protocols.

-Ambulance Officers, Emergency service and rescue officials and paramedics study anywhere between 1 to 4+ years.
+Ambulance Officers, Emergency service and rescue officials and paramedics study anywhere between 1 to 4+ years in South Africa.
 These include:

 Careers in the emergency services are some of the most in-demand jobs not only in South Africa but throughout the world due to their level of expertise and training.